victorkich/BrazilianRoulette/README.md

 ## Setup
 <p align="justify">
- <a>AFirst of all, you need to install all the modules requirements:</a>
+ <a>First of all, you need to install all the modules requirements:</a>
 </p>

 ```shell